misahub2023/VCE-BleedGen-Application/README.md

 5. Create a new Pull Request.

 ## Credits
-The development of the application, its integration and workflow was developed by Divyansh Nautiyal.
-The initial draft of the manuscript was drafted by Divyansh Nautiyal along with its figures and tables.
-Dr. Palak Handa and Tanisha Singh helped in writing, editing the manuscript and Manya Joshi helped in developing the Github repository of the application.
+Palak Handa conceptualized the idea, participated in manuscript writing, figures, and supervised the project.
+The development of the application and its integration with machine learning models was done by Divyansh Nautiyal.
+Tanisha Singh and Anushka Saini participated in manuscript writing, and table development.
+Manas Dhir performed the machine learning analysis and figures.
+Manya Joshi helped in developing the Github repository of the application.
 No funding was received for this project.
+The application is a proof-of-concept, only developed for research purposes, which maybe used for other biomedical applications in AI.
+Please give appropriate credits before using it.
+Commercial use can be discussed at palakhanda97@gmail.com